Fender Hot Rod Series: DeVille, Deluxe and Blues Junior Review

 DeVille vs Deluxe

 The Deluxe is the little brother of the DeVille.
+In my opinion it is one of the best tube combos under $1000.
 With a power rating of 40 watts it’s still a very loud amp, and capable of holding its own in any gig or rehearsal situation.

 But the lower power rating means you don’t have to crank it up quite so loud to send it into that golden overdrive zone of tube amp bliss.